COGS108/Overview/COGS108-Syllabus.md

 ### Discussion Section

+Section begins week 2.
 You should try to attend the discussion section to which you're assigned.
 If you need to attend a different section in a given week, you're free to do so.
 If any one section becomes too crowded, we will revisit this policy.

 ### Participation

 Participation will be tracked in lecture and discussion section via Google Form.
 Please bring a smartphone, tablet, or laptop to both lecture and discussion for Google Form completion.
 We will work to regularly update students about their participation.
-There will be 36 lectures/discussions for possible participation this quarter (27 lectures; 9 discussions).
+There will be 35 lectures/discussions for possible participation this quarter (27 lectures; 8 discussions).
 To receive full credit for participation, you must attend and participate in 30 lecture/discussion sections.
 Students who do not earn participation credit will be required to take the closed notes, in-person final exam.
 Partial credit for participation will be considered toward the end of the term and students will have the information they need to determine if they'll have to take the final exam.

 ### Final Exam